d12frosted/elpa-mirror/gnu/vertico-readme.txt

   tables.
 Vertico only provides the completion UI but aims to be flexible and extensible.
 Additional enhancements are available as [extensions] or [complementary packages].
-The code base is small and maintainable (`vertico.el' is well below 1000 lines of code).
+The code base is small and maintainable (`vertico.el' is only about 600 lines of code without white space and comments).

 [extensions] See section 5